 10. PhotoBlog: Blog and share your photos online

 If you’re looking for more of a blogging platform to share your photos on, you should turn to the aptly named PhotoBlog.
-With an emphasis on layouts and designs, PhotoBlog gives you greater control of how your photos are displayed.
+With an emphasis on layouts and designs, PhotoBlog gives you greater control over how your photos are displayed.
 You can organize your pictures into galleries and not only give them titles and captions but also write entire blog posts to go along with your images.
 And like some of the other websites on the list, PhotoBlog will act as a social network, letting you like and comment on other photographers’ pictures while letting them do the same on your photos.

 The best free photo sharing sites

 When it comes to sharing your pictures online, maybe you’re just looking for something easy-to-use for one photo or just a handful of images.
-And, more importantly, you may just want something that will host your pictures for free.
+And more importantly, you may just want something that will host your pictures for free.
 The following are the top five free places to upload your photos.

 11. Imgur: Easiest way to share images online